 Launched by ConsenSys in partnership with AWS, Kaleido is a BaaS platform created specifically for blockchain development purposes.
 Today, the platform allows building solutions on top of Ethereum and Corda blockchain protocols and offers a variety of features for managing blockchain solutions, associated collaboration, and integrations.

-The platform can be a good choice for building blockchain networks in different industries, including banking and finance, the governmental sector, healthcare, media and entertainment.
+The platform can be a good choice for building blockchain for nonprofits, financial sector, governmental organizations, healthcare providers, and media and entertainment companies.
 For example, Greenfence is using Kaleido as the basis of their platform that lets world-known brands, such as T-Mobile, Heineken, Sony, and Fox, launch and manage marketing campaigns, engage customers, and improve customer experience.

 At the same time, Kaleido has become a solution of choice for the World Wildlife Fund for Nature (WWF) to connect donors, funders, and domain experts and accelerate the implementation of social and environmental projects.